 Health Insurance Degree Program Overviews

 The health insurance industry includes a wide range of careers, from sales to insurance adjusters.
-There are also many jobs in the healthcare field that require training in health insurance, including medical insurance coding, billing and reimbursement specialists.
-While there are no degrees in health insurance specifically, there are associate degree programs that train students to navigate the complexities of health insurance and medical billing.
+There are also many jobs in the healthcare field that require training in health insurance, including medical insurance coding, billing and reimbursement.
+While there are no degree programs in health insurance specifically, there are associate degree programs that train students to navigate the complexities of health insurance and medical billing.

 Health Insurance Specialist Associate Degree Programs

-A health insurance specialist can work in a variety of fields, from insurance sales to medical billing.
-A specialist program focuses on the processes and the administrative and technical skills needed to work in the insurance industry or in a medical office setting.
-Codes associated with procedures and diagnostic tests and other medical services are used to process health insurance claims, and so medical billers or coding specialists are also needed in the health insurance settings, including the billing and reimbursement departments of medical complexes and hospitals.
+A health insurance specialist program focuses on the processes and the administrative and technical skills needed to work in the insurance industry or in a medical office setting.
+Codes associated with procedures and diagnostic tests and other medical services are used to process health insurance claims, and so medical billing or coding specialists are also needed in the health insurance settings, including the billing and reimbursement departments of medical complexes and hospitals.

 Program coursework covers many aspects of the health insurance industry, medical office practices and medical information systems.
 Classes cover both medical and insurance procedures, with a focus on coding and billing practices.
 Typical areas taught include: